-- The presentation was delivered by ICG at the EAIE 2012 Conference in Dublin on 13 September 2012. - The presentation shall be considered incomplete without oral clarification. - The opinions expressed in this presentation are those of the author alone. - ICG makes no warranty regarding any claim or data presented in this presentation, and does not take any responsibility for any third party acting upon information contained in this presentation. - Data presented is sanitized and in a few instances modulated in order to prevent the disclosure of institution-specific data.
+- The presentation was delivered by ICG at the AIEC conference in Canberra on 9 October 2013. - PRISM was launched at the 2012 NAFSA conference with institutions from Canada, Australia, and New Zealand. - The presentation shall be considered incomplete without oral clarification.
+The opinions expressed in this presentation are those of the author alone. - ICG makes no warranty regarding any claim or data presented in this presentation, and does not take any responsibility for any third party acting upon information contained in this presentation. - Data presented is sanitized and in a few instances modulated in order to prevent the disclosure of institution-specific data. - ICG's PRISM is not related to the U.S. Government's PRISM or the Australian Government's PRISMS program in any way.